rgmelvin/androidBusinessCard/README.md

 how to arrange composables using horizontalAlignment and verticalArrangement parameters, and how to customize Compose elements with a Modifier object.

-I am not sure this is the best design but it was good practice in use of composables.
+I am not sure this is the best design but it was good practice in use of composables and I certainly understand everything in this code.
+I am excited to learn more sophisticated ways of laying out a UI